Forensic accounting: Role

 Forensic accounting and fraud investigation methodologies are different than internal auditing.
 Thus forensic accounting services and practice should be handled by forensic accounting experts, not by internal auditing experts.
-Forensic accountants may appear on the crime scene a little later than fraud auditors, but their major contribution is in translating complex financial transactions and numerical data into terms that ordinary laypersons can understand.
-That is necessary because if the fraud comes to trial, the jury will be made up of ordinary laypersons.
-On the other hand, internal auditors move on checklists that may not surface the evidence that the jury or regulatory bodies look for.
-The fieldwork may carry out legal risks if internal auditing checklists are employed instead asking to a forensic accountant and may result serious consultant malpractice risks.
+Forensic accountants may appear on the crime scene a little later than fraud auditors; their major contribution is in translating complex financial transactions and numerical data into terms that ordinary laypersons can understand, because if the fraud comes to trial, the jury will be made up of ordinary laypersons.
+On the other hand, internal auditors investigate using checklists and techniques that may not surface the types of evidence that the jury or regulatory bodies look for in proving fraud.
+Forensic investigation fieldwork may carry legal risks and consultant malpractice risks if internal auditing checklists are used, rather than the specialized skills of forensic accounting.